So you want to start a blog, but you’re not quite sure how to choose a profitable blog topic.

 Start Small and Expand

 When I started DYOB, it was specifically aimed at helping women bloggers find free and cheap resources to decorate their blogs with.
-After a short while, I began adding tutorials and lessons to help these women improve the look of their blogs.
+I offered inspiration, tutorials and lessons to help these women improve the look of their blogs.
+I knocked my blog out of the park from the start because my blog was very focused on one thing.

-Over time, as I have learned more about the blogging game and have fielded thousands of questions from my readers, I’ve begun to expand my content to also cover writing, social media and marketing.
+However over time, as I learned more about the blogging game and fielded thousands of questions from my readers, I began to expand my content to also cover writing, social media and marketing.

 These two blogging stories started out quite differently but still resulted in successful blogs.